Arena Pharmaceuticals (NASDAQ:ARNA) Price Target Increased to $102.00 by Analysts at Credit Suisse Group

-Arena Pharmaceuticals (NASDAQ:ARNA) had its price objective raised by research analysts at Credit Suisse Group from $87.00 to $102.00 in a research note issued on Tuesday, Stock Target Advisor reports.
-The brokerage presently has an “outperform” rating on the biopharmaceutical company’s stock.
-Credit Suisse Group’s price target indicates a potential upside of 55.42% from the company’s previous close.
+Arena Pharmaceuticals (NASDAQ:ARNA) had its price objective upped by Credit Suisse Group from $87.00 to $102.00 in a report issued on Monday, Benzinga reports.
+They currently have an outperform rating on the biopharmaceutical company’s stock.

-In other news, CEO Amit Munshi sold 50,000 shares of the business’s stock in a transaction dated Tuesday, January 19th.
-The stock was sold at an average price of $80.14, for a total value of $4,007,000.00.
-Following the completion of the sale, the chief executive officer now owns 57,750 shares of the company’s stock, valued at approximately $4,628,085.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, Director Jayson Donald Alexander Dallas sold 1,327 shares of the business’s stock in a transaction dated Tuesday, January 19th.
-The shares were sold at an average price of $80.50, for a total value of $106,823.50.
-Following the completion of the sale, the director now directly owns 5,308 shares of the company’s stock, valued at approximately $427,294.
+In related news, VP Vincent Aurentz sold 2,524 shares of the stock in a transaction on Tuesday, February 16th.
+The stock was sold at an average price of $85.00, for a total value of $214,540.00.
+Following the transaction, the vice president now directly owns 29,500 shares in the company, valued at approximately $2,507,500.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, EVP Robert Lisicki sold 17,500 shares of the stock in a transaction on Tuesday, February 2nd.
+The stock was sold at an average price of $78.87, for a total value of $1,380,225.00.
+Following the completion of the transaction, the executive vice president now owns 26,941 shares in the company, valued at $2,124,836.67.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 121,351 shares of company stock valued at $9,720,589.
-Corporate insiders own 3.05% of the company’s stock.
+3.05% of the stock is currently owned by corporate insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Teachers Retirement System of The State of Kentucky lifted its stake in shares of Arena Pharmaceuticals by 151.8% in the 4th quarter.
-Teachers Retirement System of The State of Kentucky now owns 46,948 shares of the biopharmaceutical company’s stock valued at $3,607,000 after acquiring an additional 28,301 shares during the last quarter.
-Hudson Bay Capital Management LP purchased a new position in Arena Pharmaceuticals during the 4th quarter valued at about $2,305,000.
-Norges Bank purchased a new position in Arena Pharmaceuticals during the 4th quarter valued at about $59,444,000.
-UBS Asset Management Americas Inc. increased its holdings in Arena Pharmaceuticals by 141.7% during the 4th quarter.
-UBS Asset Management Americas Inc. now owns 397,172 shares of the biopharmaceutical company’s stock valued at $30,515,000 after purchasing an additional 232,837 shares during the period.
-Finally, Alyeska Investment Group L.P. increased its holdings in Arena Pharmaceuticals by 17.2% during the 4th quarter.
-Alyeska Investment Group L.P. now owns 333,960 shares of the biopharmaceutical company’s stock valued at $25,658,000 after purchasing an additional 48,993 shares during the period.
-89.67% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in ARNA.
+Truist Financial Corp purchased a new stake in Arena Pharmaceuticals in the 3rd quarter valued at $362,000.
+AQR Capital Management LLC raised its position in Arena Pharmaceuticals by 1.9% in the 3rd quarter.
+AQR Capital Management LLC now owns 32,129 shares of the biopharmaceutical company’s stock valued at $2,403,000 after buying an additional 596 shares during the last quarter.
+Schonfeld Strategic Advisors LLC purchased a new stake in Arena Pharmaceuticals in the 3rd quarter valued at $1,286,000.
+Teachers Retirement System of The State of Kentucky raised its position in Arena Pharmaceuticals by 2.8% in the 3rd quarter.
+Teachers Retirement System of The State of Kentucky now owns 18,647 shares of the biopharmaceutical company’s stock valued at $1,395,000 after buying an additional 514 shares during the last quarter.
+Finally, Peregrine Capital Management LLC purchased a new stake in shares of Arena Pharmaceuticals during the 4th quarter valued at $12,858,000.
+89.67% of the stock is owned by institutional investors and hedge funds.

 Arena Pharmaceuticals, Inc, a biopharmaceutical company, focuses on providing novel medicines with pharmacology and pharmacokinetics to patients worldwide.
 Its investigational clinical programs include Etrasimod (APD334) that is in Phase III clinical trial for ulcerative colitis, Phase IIb/III clinical trial for Crohn's disease, Phase II clinical trial for alopecia areata, Phase III clinical trial for atopic dermatitis, and Phase IIb clinical trial for eosinophilic esophagitis; Olorinab (APD371), which is in Phase IIb clinical trial for the treatment of abdominal pain associated with irritable bowel syndrome; APD418 that is in Phase I clinical trial for acute heart failure; and Temanogrel for coronary microvascular obstruction is in Phase II clinical trial.